svn2github/xymon/sandbox/WinPSClient/README.txt

 Note the initial "dot-space" on this line.
 This defines the function "XymonSend" in your Powershell instance.
-You can now use it to talk to the Xymon server - e.g. ping it:
+You can now use it to talk to the Xymon server - e.g. ping it (substitute your server name for "xymonhost")

 	PS C:\xymon> xymonsend "ping" "xymonhost"
 	hobbitd 4.3.0-1.3